Sdabour/HuffmanComprssion-/README.md

-for more details LZW :-https://www.algorithmat.com//displaycontent.aspx?cnt=7 fro more details HUFFMAN :-https://www.algorithmat.com//displaycontent.aspx?cnt=8 Lossless Compression
+for more details LZW :-https://www.algorithmat.com//displaycontent.aspx?cnt=7

+for more details HUFFMAN :-https://www.algorithmat.com//displaycontent.aspx?cnt=8 Lossless Compression
 Lossless compression schemes compress the data without loss of information, and the original data can be recovered exactly from the compressed data